 Skeet has been the most popular shooting activity at the Club for many years.
 Members gather Wednesday 2 PM - 6 PM, and Sunday 8AM – 1 PM to squad up.
 Member price is $4.00 for 25.
 We are very lucky to have Bucky Drake give free instructions to beginners and other members trying to master this sport.
 Bucky gives instruction on Tuesday morning from the first Tuesday in May through the last Tuesday in October.
 If you are interested call him directly at 776-6898 or just meet him on the Skeet Field promptly at 9:00.
 Kevin Proaper is the Skeet Chairman and can be contacted at (585)356-9156.

 After 5 PM on Wednesday there is inexpensive hot food served in the Bar, as well as cold drinks and conversation.
 The first Wednesday of the month has Pizza for only a dollar a slice.
 The second Wednesday. is "bring a dish to pass", the third Wednesday is Club night (free stuff), the fourth Wednesday is $1.50 night and if there is a fifth Wednesday, it is "bring a dish to pass".

-Beginning in June of 2016 breakfast will only be served on the third Sunday of the Month in conjunction with Sporting Clays.
-Sunday Morning Breakfast is the best deal in town, so bring your appetite and the whole family.
-Five dollars gets you coffee, eggs, bacon, ham or sausage, home fries, toast and plate-sized pancakes with real maple syrup.
+Sunday morning breakfast is the best deal in town, so bring your appetite and the whole family.
+Six dollars gets you coffee, eggs, bacon, ham or sausage, home fries, toast and plate-sized pancakes with real maple syrup.
 Breakfast is served from 8 to 10:30 AM.